MylesBorins/theremax/posts/gettingStarted.md

   description: "Getting the application compiled a running" }

-Theremax has a number of dependencies, a couple of which you will
+Theremax is compiled using cmake, if you do not have it please install it.